Here are the answers to some of the questions you might have. If after reading this, you still have a burning questions, get in touch and ask away.

 Q: Where are you based and which areas do you cover?

 A: I’m based in North London.
-I mainly cover weddings in London and the South of England, but I’m also happy to travel further afield.
+I cover weddings in the London area but am happy to travel further afield.

 Q: What happens after the wedding?

 A: I first secure your memories with several backups – on and off-site.
 I then review, select, and edit the best photos from your day.
 I dedicate a lot of time and care to bringing out the best features of the photos, including converting to black and white, correcting colours and tones, etc. When the photos are ready, I’ll send you a link to the online gallery and pop the USB stick in the post for you.